How to Test for Mold in Your Home

 STEP 5: Observe whether mold appears in the dish.

-Check the petri dish in 2 days for signs of mold growth within the dish.
-If mold is present, it will look similar to the mold you’d find growing on old food in the fridge.
+After 2 days have passed, the homeowner can check the petri dish for signs of mold growth.
+If mold is present, it will look similar to the mold they’d find growing on old food in the fridge.

-• If the petri dish shows no signs of mold, return it to the dark spot and check it again daily.
-If your test for mold turns up nothing after a total of 5 days (from the date on the label), you can throw the dish in the trash—the kit did not detect mold in the room.
+• If the petri dish shows no signs of mold, the homeowner will want to return it to the dark spot and check it again daily.
+If the test turns up nothing after a total of 5 days (from the date on the label), they can throw the dish in the trash—the kit did not detect mold in the room.

-• If mold is present in the dish, you can send the petri dish to the lab recommended by the manufacturer to determine the type of mold you have and the course of treatment.
-Many kits include an envelope for mailing, and you’ll also have to send payment for the analysis.
+• If mold is present in the dish, the homeowner can send the petri dish to the lab recommended by the manufacturer to determine the type of mold and the course of treatment.
+Many kits include an envelope for mailing, and the homeowner will also have to send payment for the analysis.

 istockphoto.com